sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

     for the variable 'condition' and it points to datasets containing either the 'memorize' or the 'probe' stimuli.

--   The "cases" field contains the descriptions of the single 'cases' (a term adopted in statistics from clinical studies).
-Using the current interface, it is not possible to define "cases" other than subjects (although when plotting single subjects, selecting the option to use single trials for statistics automatically makes 'cases equivalent to 'trials').
-In future versions, it will be possible to use an arbitrary variable for case.
+-   The 'cases' field contains the descriptions of the single 'cases' (a term adopted in statistics from clinical studies).
+Using the current interface, it is not possible to define 'cases' other than subjects (although when plotting single subjects, selecting the option to use single trials for statistics automatically makes 'cases' equivalent to 'trials').

--   The "filepath" field is the path where the data files are being stored.
+-   The 'filepath' field is the path where the data files are being stored.

--   The "include" field is a list of independent variables and values to include in the design - for instance, to include "memorize" stimuli only (and ignore all subject datasets (or, for single-trial statistics, all trials) that do not have this independent variable value.
+-   The 'include' field is a list of independent variables and values to include in the design - for instance, to include 'memorize' stimuli only (and ignore all subject datasets (or, for single-trial statistics, all trials) that do not have this independent variable value.

-#### Definition of STUDY design independent variables
+#### Definition of *STUDY* design independent variables

-Most independent variables are defined in the main STUDY interface when creating a STUDY. "condition", "group" and "session" are independent variables defined in the first STUDY editing GUI.
+Most independent variables are defined in the main *STUDY* interface when creating a STUDY. 'condition', 'group' and 'session' are independent variables defined in the first *STUDY* editing GUI.
 In addition to these variables, EEGLAB extracts independent variables for each subset of data epochs based on epoch field information for the time-locking event in each dataset.
 The function [std_maketrialinfo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=std_maketrialinfo.m) creates the
-"trialinfo" substructure in STUDY.datasetinfo.
-For instance, the first dataset in the STUDY may have the properties:
+'trialinfo' substructure in *STUDY.datasetinfo*.
+For instance, the first dataset in the *STUDY* may have the properties:

 ``` matlab
   STUDY.datasetinfo(1).condition = 'a';